prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Region is the AWS region.
+<p>region is the AWS region.
 If blank, the region from the default credentials chain used.</p>
 </td>
 </tr>
 <tr>